jameson68/cse15l-lab-reports/lab-report-1.md

 ![Image](command.jpg)

-* Also I tried to logout from the remote server, and I tried the command of ls -lat, and found out that it will actually show my my file on my laptop instead of the lab server.
+* Also I tried to logout from the remote server by using Ctrl-D, and I tried the command of ls -lat, and found out that it will actually show my my file on my laptop instead of the lab server.

 ---